-- 22.11.1 The Director of People and Culture or nominee will convene a panel to hear the case.
-The panel will comprise such individuals as the Director of People and Culture or nominee consider appropriate, except where a possible outcome of the hearing is dismissal in which case the panel will be constituted as set out in 22.11.6. - 22.11.2 The hearing will be conducted by a manager at an appropriate level of seniority (the Chair). - 22.11.3 In cases relating to misconduct the Chair and members of the panel will not previously have been involved in the matter other than instigating the investigation. - 22.11.4 In cases relating to performance, except where the possible outcome of the disciplinary hearing is dismissal, the Line Manager may act as Chair or be a member of the panel.

-- 22.11.5 A Senior Business Partner People and Culture or nominee will normally be present at the hearing in the capacity of advisor and/or facilitator, or as a member of the panel. - 22.11.6 If a possible outcome of the disciplinary hearing is dismissal, the following panel will be convened, comprising members who have not previously been involved in the case:
+- The HR Director or nominee will convene a panel to hear the case.
+The panel will comprise such individuals as the HR Director or nominee consider appropriate, except where a possible outcome of the hearing is dismissal in which case the panel will be constituted as set out in 22.11.6. - The hearing will be conducted by a manager at an appropriate level of seniority (the Chair). - In cases relating to misconduct the Chair and members of the panel will not previously have been involved in the matter other than instigating the investigation. - 22.11.4 In cases relating to performance, except where the possible outcome of the disciplinary hearing is dismissal, the Line Manager may act as Chair or be a member of the panel. - 22.11.5 An HR Manager or nominee will normally be present at the hearing in the capacity of advisor and/or facilitator, or as a member of the panel. - 22.11.6 If a possible outcome of the disciplinary hearing is dismissal, the following panel will be convened, comprising members who have not previously been involved in the case:

-The panel will normally be chaired by a manager at a higher level than the member of staff's Line Manager and will include a Senior Business Partner - People and Culture or nominee.
+The panel will normally be chaired by a manager at a higher Level than the member of staff's Line Manager and will include an HR Manager or nominee.

-The panel will normally consist of a senior manager to act as Chair, another manager of the same or higher level than the member of staff and a Senior Business Partner - People and Culture or nominee.
-In addition, for Academic staff a member of Senate from outside the member of staff's School will be nominated by the Director of People and Culture to be a member of the panel.
+The panel will normally consist of a Senior Manager to act as Chair, another manager of the same or higher Level than the member of staff and an HR Manager or nominee.
+In addition, for Academic staff a member of Senate from outside the member of staff's School will be nominated by the HR Director to be a member of the panel.

-If required, a further person, normally from People and Culture may act as note taker during the hearing.
+If required, a further person, normally from HR may act as note taker during the hearing.

-22.12 Procedures for the formal hearing
+22.12 Procedures for the formal disciplinary hearing